splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/1-digital-realities/1-tour.md

 ---
-title: Putting Together Digital Realities
+title: Guided Tour of Digital Realities
-sidebar:
-  label: Putting Together
 ---

 This chapter was a little different from those that follow.
 We looked at the landscape around us so you could get a feel for the journey ahead and what will be important.